JamesRandall/Simple-Paging-Grid/README.md

 Note that if building SQL dynamically you should take care to protect from injection attacks and your server should enforce a maximum page size to prevent dangerously large pages of data being requested by an attacker.

+## Loading Data From A Function

+To load data from a function then a function should be supplied to the datagrid as shown below:

+    $(document).ready(function() {
+        $("#exampleGrid").simplePagingGrid({
+            columnNames: ["Name", "Price ($)", "Quantity"],
+            columnKeys: ["Name", "Price", "Quantity"],
+            sortable: [true, true, true],
+            initialSortOrder: "Name",
+            dataFunction: getDataFunction
+        });
+    });

+The function will be passed the page number, page size, sort column and sort order in the same manner as URL data loading and should return an object structured in the same way:

+    function getDataFunction(pageNumber, pageSize, sortColumn, sortOrder) {
+        return [
+		    { "Name": "Pineapple", "Price": 1.50, "Quantity": 4 },
+			{ "Name": "Strawberry", "Price": 1.10, "Quantity": 40 },
+			{ "Name": "Oranges", "Price": 0.20, "Quantity": 8 },
+			{ "Name": "Apples", "Price": 1.50, "Quantity": 5 },
+			{ "Name": "Raspberries", "Price": 1.50, "Quantity": 20 }];
+	};

 ## Cell Templates

 As indicated in the table above you can customize cell output by using Mustache to render your data - for example to include hyperlinks.
 You do this using the cellTemplates property which is an array of Mustache templates.
 The view model supplied to Mustache is the current row of data.
-Below is an example of using cell templates to include hyperlinks and the word "units" after the quantity..
+Below is an example of using cell templates to include hyperlinks and the word "units" after the quantity.

     $(document).ready(function() {
         $("#exampleGrid").simplePagingGrid({